PelicanPlatform/pelican/docs/pages/install.md

 ```console
 which pelican
 ```
 and make sure you get an output.
-You can then check functionality by running:
+You can then check functionality by running a simple **object copy** command:
 ```console
 pelican -f osg-htc.org object copy /osgconnect/public/osg/testfile.txt .
 testfile.txt 36.00 b / 36.00 b [=============================================================================================] Done!